Admissions FAQs and Contact Us

 Yes, you can submit a new application in a subsequent admissions cycle.
 If you wish to reapply after being denied admission, you will need to wait until the next deadline for applications.

 Can I meet with a Symbolic Systems faculty member, program administrator, or current student?

 External applicants: Due to limits on our available time and also a desire not to give an unfair advantage to students who can afford to travel to Stanford, Symbolic Systems Program administrators are unable to host visits or meet in person with External applicants until they are admitted to Stanford.
+We are also, unfortunately, unable to meet virtually with External applicants, unless it becomes clear that a synchronous discussion is needed for the rare issues that cannot be addressed effectively through email.
 External applicants who are offered admission will be invited to visit the campus and to meet current students, faculty, and Program administrators before the deadline for accepting admission.
 Although we are unable to meet individually, external applicants may visit campus at any time and join the twice daily campus tours.

-Current Stanford students may email firstname.lastname@example.org to request appointments.
+Current Stanford students may email symsys-admissions [at] lists.stanford.edu to request appointments.